OxHainan/cloak-docs/docs/source/deploy-cloak-smart-contract/deploy.rst

 Deploy to Blockchain
 =================================

-deploy the generated smart contracts to a blockchain
+Deploy the generated smart contracts to the blockchain

 =================================
 Deploy to Cloak Network
 =================================

-deploy the generated smart contracts to the Cloak Network
+Deploy the generated smart contracts to the Cloak Network

 =================================
 Cloak Client
 =================================
-cloak-client
+Cloak-client
 ************************
-To deploy private contract, send policy and execute MPT to cloak-tee, cloak-client is a good tool that implements web3 provider.
+To deploy the private contract, send policy to cloak-tee and execute MPT int it, cloak-client is a good tool that implements web3 provider.

 Install cloak-client: